Jaco881/Tik-Tak-Toe-game/README.txt

 The index file contain the main code where the value for player X or O is saved inside the array.
-The bot player every time it's his turn will check all the patterns inside the others external funcions, so the bot will chose what is the best avable slot to use.
+The bot player every time it's his turn will check all the patterns inside the others external funcions, so the bot will chose what is the best avable slot to use and action to take.